-A two stage application process is being used, requiring the researcher to submit the following:
+A two stage application process is being used, requiring the researcher to submit a,-

-- Stage One: a brief 1-4 page research project inquiry-due on 11 October 2018, is expected to be reviewed by the Panel in October 2018 - Stage Two: a full research project proposal-subject to being invited to submit by the Panel - expected to be reviewed following a February 2019 meeting.
+- 1. Stage One: a brief 1-4 page research project inquiry expected to be reviewed by the Panel in January 2020 - Stage Two: a full research project proposal-subject to being invited to submit by the Panel - expected to be requested following a February 2020 meeting, and full application provided by 9 April 2020.

-Please note that completion of the funding round process - from Stage One proposal submission to contract signing - can take approximately six months.
+Please note that completion of the funding round process - from the public call for applications to contract signing - can take approximately one year.